Wilderness Survival Kit

 A wilderness survival kit contains survival tools and equipment you would need if you were stranded in the wilderness.
 A complete wilderness survival kit is designed to keep you alive should you become lost or stranded.
 An unexpected stay in the woods could be due to an injury or just becoming disoriented.
 Whatever the reason, you should be prepared to take care of yourself in the wild.

 A wilderness survival kit should contain your essentials such as shelter, fire starting, and medical first aid.
 Weather is always a factor in any survival situation.
 If it's freezing cold or raining, you will need shelter to keep yourself warm and dry.
 Losing your body heat leads to hypothermia, a leading cause of death in the wilderness.
 A fire provides a source of warmth so you can get dry and stay warm.
 Your first aid kit cleans up wounds and helps prevent infection.
-In the woods, infection can fester and become a big problem.
+In the woods, an infection can fester and become a big problem.
 An adequate medical kit is necessary for any outdoors venture.

 At the very least, you would want to have a quality emergency blanket.
 An emergency blanket can be wrapped around yourself and is designed to reflect and retain your own body heat.
 Every person should have one of these as a basic shelter item.
 Emergency blankets keep the rain, snow, and wind from draining your internal warmth and helps keep you alive.
 In a larger kit, you may want to carry a tube tent.
 A tube tent can be erected and provide a place to lie down and sleep while providing cover.
 These are easily set up and come with everything you need to provide yourself and another person with shelter.